 The location of the Grand Canyon frequently causes confusion.
 That’s because it actually lies on on the border of two states, Arizona and Utah.
 Depending on which side of the canyon you choose to visit, will determine which state you will be in.

-The 277 mile long canyon (with the mile deep Colorado River creating the barrier) separates the National Park into the North and South Rims.
+The 277-mile long canyon (with the mile deep Colorado River creating the barrier) separates the National Park into the North and South Rims.
 Entering the North Rim is done on the Utah side of the canyon, while the South Rim is accessed on the Arizona side.

 I’ve Arrived at the Grand Canyon, Now What?

-Campgrounds along the South Rim
+The South Rim

 There are three “developed” (meaning vehicles are permitted) campgrounds along the South Rim within the Grand Canyon National Park.
 Two of the three campgrounds (Mather Campground and Trailer Village), allow reservations to be made in advance.